PranavEranki/RoboticsWebsites/README.md

   - Change the about and bios page, so you could further customize the site (documentation provided in html)
   - Please change the metadata, which is available at the top of every html file, to match your team (again, documentation in the html files)

+## Want a custom domain?

+If you want to host this website on a custom domain, make a new github user and upload this template as a .github.io repository.
+For more instructions on that, click [here](https://pages.github.com/)

 __Work in Progress, please submit suggestions__

 __Found a bug?
 Open an issue on this page, and I will look into it ASAP.__